Garnant Library Feb 1994

 Mr Evan M. Williams, Chairman

-Mr John Morgan Jones, Secretary
+John Morgan Jones, Secretary

 Mr David Morgan, Treasurer